jolie/docs/glossary.md

 A complete, executable Jolie program.

-## Composition
+## Composition [FM: mi sembra un po' troppo generico]

 The Composition (or a service composition) is a unitary linguistic definition which joins interfaces to ports and ports to behaviours.

 ## Engine

-The Engine is the runtime support that executes a Composition.
-That is, a service is obtained by executing a Composition within the Engine.
+The runtime support that executes a Composition.
+That is, a service is obtained by executing a Composition within an engine.

 ## Service